miklevin/MikeLev.in/_posts/2025-03-13-plugs-slugs-nubs-stubs.md

 ### The Artist's Dilemma

-That's the trap for aspiring artists, especially those who are ahead of their time, so that the brilliance of their artistic output is unrecognized in their day.
+That's the trap for aspiring artists, especially those who are doing something truly unique , so that the value of their work is unrecognized in their day.
 Artists who are stuck in the daily-grind trap and who are ahead of their time are in one of the worst traps, and it is not until after their death that someone realizes they should have had a patron to let them do more, push their